dojot/dojot/subscription-engine/kafka-ws/README.md

 You can select the configuration file via the `KAFKA_WS_APP_USER_CONFIG_FILE` variable.
 Its default value is `production.env`

+Check the [config directory](./config) for the user configurations that are available by default.

 For more information about the usage of the configuration files and environment variables, check the __ConfigManager__ module in our [Microservice SDK](https://github.com/dojot/dojot-microservice-sdk-js).
 You can also check the [ConfigManager environment variables documentation](https://github.com/dojot/dojot-microservice-sdk-js/blob/master/lib/configManager/README.md#environment-variables) for more details.